Druvamayor/devops-and-aws-cloud-computing/Devops-pipeline-with-jenkins-bucketS3-github/Readme.md

 Several factors can lead to failures when uploading files from Jenkins to an AWS S3 bucket:

+Restriction on port 8080: This port must be accessible from anywhere ips (access from anywhere is not recommended for production).
+Github webhook must to find the url where Jenkins is istalled and copy the repository changes to Jenkins Workspace folder.

 Incorrect Credentials: Ensure that the AWS credentials used in Jenkins have the necessary permissions to access the S3 bucket.
 Double-check the Access Key ID and Secret Access Key.

 Bucket or Object Permissions: Check if the bucket policies or object permissions might be preventing uploads.
 Verify that the Jenkins process has the necessary write permissions on the S3 bucket.